Washington Spousal Support Calculator

 What did the 2024 Wilcox case say about "need" for maintenance?

-The Ruling: The Court held that a requesting spouse does not have to demonstrate a specific "need" as a prerequisite to receiving a maintenance award.
-While the trial court must consider need along with the other statutory factors in RCW 26.09.090, need is just one factor among equals and is not given automatic priority.
+In August 2024, the Washington Supreme Court ruled in In re Marriage of Wilcox that a requesting spouse does not have to demonstrate a specific "need" as a prerequisite to a maintenance award.
+The trial court must consider need along with the other statutory factors in RCW 26.09.090, but need is just one factor among equals and is not given automatic priority.
+The court's "paramount concern is the parties' economic conditions post dissolution."
+Maintenance is a tool for achieving a fair economic outcome, not merely for providing bare necessities.
+This decision broadens judicial discretion significantly.

 How is maintenance calculated in Washington?